katnaps/nixos-base/README.md

 ```
 once you've done that, and before you install NixOS.
 You will need to create flake.lock file from flake.nix, do so with
 ```
-# nix flake update
+# nix --extra-experimental-features "nix-command flakes" flake update
 ```
-it will create a flake.locl file in the directory, check it with
+it will create a flake.lock file in the directory, check it with
 ```
 # ls -la
 ```